-This department provides a diagnostic service for a number of inherited diseases to clinicians in Nottinghamshire, Lincolnshire, Leicestershire, and Southern Derbyshire.
-In addition, it provides carrier and pre-symptomatic testing, as well as prenatal diagnosis for the Clinical Genetics Service at Nottingham City Hospital and Leicester Royal Infirmary.
+This department provides a service for a number of inherited diseases to clinicians in the East of England as part of the East Genomics Genomic Medicine Service.
+This service includes carrier and pre-symptomatic testing, as well as prenatal diagnosis for the Clinical Genetics Service at Nottingham City Hospital and Leicester Royal Infirmary.
 Individuals interested in carrier or predictive testing are usually first referred to Clinical Genetics for counselling (except for haemochromatosis).

 The department can also advise on the appropriateness and availability of tests not provided locally, which may be provided at other centres.
 DNA can then be extracted from samples and sent on to the appropriate centre.
 Please refer to the National Test Directory for genomic tests funded by the NHS.